Hynexly

 That matters because the entire oil path depends on one key assumption: the conflict does not persist past April and shipping through the strait gradually resumes.
 The report does not describe an indefinitely disrupted world.
 It describes a severe shock followed by a long normalization period that still keeps a geopolitical risk premium embedded in prices through late 2026.

 That distinction is critical.
 A reader who only sees "$115 Brent" could mistake the number for a steady-state forecast.
 It is not.
 It is the peak in a disruption scenario that still assumes eventual flow recovery.
-The investment implication is that exposure to price spikes and spread widening matters more than treating the report as proof of a permanently tight global oil market.
+The market implication is that price-spike and spread-widening risk matters more than treating the report as proof of a permanently tight global oil market.

-The hero image already uses the report's opening overview table, so the evidence section starts with the next layer of detail instead of repeating the same screenshot.
+The hero image already uses the report's opening overview table, so the evidence section avoids a second opening-table screenshot and starts with the mechanism.
 That opening page is still the cleanest one-page summary in the report: it frames 2026 around $96 Brent, $3.70 gasoline, $3.67 Henry Hub, and 17 Bcf/d of U.S. LNG exports, then ties those averages directly to the Strait of Hormuz disruption assumptions.

 Source capture: U.S. Energy Information Administration, Short-Term Energy Outlook, April 2026 PDF, captured 2026-04-08 from page 7, Table 1 on estimated Strait of Hormuz closure-related disruptions.